South Korea at the 2014 Winter Olympics

 South Korea competed at the 2014 Winter Olympics in Sochi, Russia from 7 to 23 February 2014.
 The team consisted of 71 athletes and 49 officials.
 This marks an increase of 25 athletes from four years prior.
 Originally 64 athletes were named to the team but reallocations brought the final team size to 71 athletes.

+The 2014 Games marked the first time a South Korean Olympic team competed in Russia, as South Korea and 64 western countries did not take part at the American-led boycott in the 1980 Summer Olympics held in Moscow due to the Soviet–Afghan War.

 South Korea left Sochi with a total of 8 medals (3 gold, 3 silver, and 2 bronze), its lowest total at the Winter Olympics since 2002; female athletes won seven of these medals.
 With Pyeongchang being the host city of the 2018 Winter Olympics, a Korean segment was performed at the closing ceremony.

 Medalists

 Alpine skiing

 According to the quota allocation released on 27 January 2014, South Korea has qualified a total quota of five athletes in alpine skiing.

 Biathlon

 Based on their performance at the 2012 and 2013 Biathlon World Championships South Korea qualified 1 man and 1 woman.